 To start, the banks are taking baby steps and choosing to integrate with existing services.
 Many of the big banks are offering instant payments through the Zelle instant payments network.
 It’s a service that will integrate with the bank’s online account management portals or mobile apps, letting consumers quickly transfer money between accounts.

 Of course, it’s vital to do this with minimal disruption.
 The 20 banks initially offering this service have over 100 million customers between them.
 Zelle has to work well alongside traditional ACH and bank draft options, together with other ways consumers move their money around.
 Zelle also offers other features to get consumers on board with instant payments; for example, the ability to split bills and send requests to other Zelle users makes it similar to one of Venmo’s main use cases.

 A Second Option — US Banks Developing Fast Payment Technologies Themselves

 It’s not just third-party providers offering faster payment options.
-JPMorgan has introduced a “Quick Pay” option that’s now integrated with Zelle.
+JPMorgan introduced a “Quick Pay” option that integrates with Zelle.
 Adoption has been rapid, too, with over $7 billion sent through the platform in Q3 2016, up 36% on the previous year.

 Benefits of Moving to Instant Payments Systems